DataBooth/duckdb-utils/docs/cli.rst

 If your file does not include this row, you can use the ``--no-headers`` option to specify that the tool should not use that fist row as headers.

 If you do this, the table will be created with column names called ``untitled_1`` and ``untitled_2`` and so on.
-You can then rename them using the ``sqlite-utils transform ... --rename`` command, see :ref:`cli_transform_table`.
+You can then rename them using the ``duckdb-utils transform ... --rename`` command, see :ref:`cli_transform_table`.

 .. _cli_insert_unstructured:

 Inserting unstructured data with \-\-lines and \-\-text
 =======================================================

 If you have an unstructured file you can insert its contents into a table with a single ``line`` column containing each line from the file using ``--lines``.
-This can be useful if you intend to further analyze those lines using SQL string functions or :ref:`sqlite-utils convert <cli_convert>`:
+This can be useful if you intend to further analyze those lines using SQL string functions or :ref:`duckdb-utils convert <cli_convert>`:

 .. code-block:: bash

-    sqlite-utils insert logs.db loglines logfile.log --lines
+    duckdb-utils insert logs.duckdb loglines logfile.log --lines

 This will produce the following schema: